 Micro-Volunteer Opportunities with the AAP

-ABSTRACT REVIEWERS: The AAP receives 850+ abstract submissions for presentation at the AAP Annual Meeting.
+ABSTRACT REVIEWERS: The AAP expects to receive over 1,000 abstract submissions for presentation at the 2021 Annual Meeting.
 We are seeking assistance in reviewing these 300-word research studies and case reports.
 Volunteers will complete 20-25 reviews via a user-friendly online process that will determine status of acceptance for each assigned abstract.

-EXHIBITOR TASK FORCE: The Exhibitor Task Force, comprised of AAP members and industry partners, is tasked with recruiting new industry partners for exhibit and sponsorship opportunities at Physiatry '19 Puerto Rico, and improving attendee and exhibitor interaction and the overall experience in the Exhibit Hall.
+EXHIBITOR TASK FORCE: The Exhibitor Task Force, comprised of AAP members and industry partners, is tasked with recruiting new industry partners for exhibit and sponsorship opportunities at Physiatry '21 and improving attendee and exhibitor interaction and the overall experience in the Exhibit Hall.

 PHYSIATRY CAREER ADVISOR: Volunteers will provide program-neutral physiatry career advising for medical students interested in the specialty, especially those attending medical schools without a physiatry department.
 You must be a Diplomate, Associate or Early Career member of the AAP to apply.

-POSTER TOUR GUIDES: Physiatry '19 Puerto Rico attendees are encouraged to visit the Poster Gallery to engage in discussion and offer feedback and encouragement to the presenters.
+POSTER TOUR GUIDES: Physiatry '21 attendees are encouraged to visit the Poster Gallery to engage in discussion and offer feedback and encouragement to the presenters.
 The AAP will also host Poster Gallery tours, and we are seeking Tour Guides to lead interested attendees to key posters within a selected category.